On November 9th — per a press release — “faith leaders” will meet to bless an abortion clinic in Columbus, Ohio.

-However it is, it does indeed exist: people of faith will soon be gathering in Ohio for prayers, blessings, and even testimonials to the greatness of the facility and its work.
+Nonetheless, people of faith will soon be gathering in Ohio for prayers, blessings, and even testimonials to the greatness of the facility and its work.
 As stated by the notice, praise will be heaped upon the practice of abortion:

 “This clinic blessing will create space for progressive voices of faith to speak boldly in support of comprehensive reproductive health care, especially abortion”

-This won’t be the first time religious observers have blessed an abortion clinic.
+Despite the event’s rarity, this won’t be the first time religious observers have blessed an abortion clinic.
 In 2015, over a dozen rabbis and ministers came together in Cleveland to speak peace onto the Preterm clinic, with Episcopal Reverend Tracey Lind offering the following:

 “Bless this building.
 May its walls stand strong against the onslaught of shame thrown at it.
 May it be a beacon of hope for those who need its services.”

 At the beginning of 2017, a Washington, D.C.
-Planned Parenthood clinic got the ecclesiastic endorsement from twenty-something religious leaders, prompting Laura Meyers — Planned Parenthood of Metropolitan Washington’s CEO, to gleefully note, “This confirms the sacredness of the work we do.”
+Planned Parenthood clinic got the ecclesiastic endorsement from twenty-something religious leaders, prompting Laura Meyers — Planned Parenthood of Metropolitan Washington’s CEO, to note, “This confirms the sacredness of the work we do.”

 “I’ve been a Christian longer than I’ve been a physician.
 When I chose a career as a women’s health provider, I had to think more seriously, more deeply about the fact that I see women on a regular basis who have unplanned and unwanted pregnancies.
 The compassion that welled up inside me for each woman — each woman had a story, a circumstance — it came to a point where increasingly it was uncomfortable to be saying no. What I believed and what I practiced began to come into conflict.”